oils-for-unix/oils/doc/ref/chap-type-method.md

     var cmd = ^(echo "zero $0, one $1, named $x") call io->eval(cmd, dollar0="z", pos_args=['one'], vars={x: "x"})
     # => zero z, one one, named x

+Scoping rules:

+- The frame that contains the `Command`, e.g.  `^(echo hi)` or `p { echo hi }`, is called the *captured* frame.
+- Normally, a `Command` is evaluated in a new stack frame, which "encloses" the captured frame.
+That is, a `Command` is a *closure*.

+The `in_captured_frame` argument changes this behavior:

+    call io->eval(cmd, in_captured_frame=true)

+In this case, the captured frame becomes the local frame.
+It's useful for creating procs that behave like builtins:

+    my-cd /tmp {           # my-cd is a proc, which pushes a new stack frame var listing = $(ls)  # This variable is created in the captured frame }
+    echo $listing          # It's still visible after the proc returns

 <!--
 TODO: document in_captured_frame=true